sni/perl-devel-module-trace/README.md

 ## Output

-The result is printed to STDERR on exit if using the 'print' option.
-You can get the raw results at any time with the 'Devel::Module::Trace::raw_result' function and force print the results table any time by the 'Devel::Module::Trace::print_pretty' function.
+The result is printed to STDERR on exit if using the `print` option.
+You can get the raw results at any time with the `Devel::Module::Trace::raw_result` function and force print the results table any time by the `Devel::Module::Trace::print_pretty` function.

 ```